Bonzay993/Assety/README.md

 - **Settings** – Toggle dark mode and configure an idle timeout to control automatic logouts.
 - **Activity Log** – Records asset changes for review on the dashboard.

 ## Technologies Used
 - **Python & Flask** for the web application framework
 - **MongoDB** with Flask‑PyMongo and **GridFS** for data and file storage
+- **HTML**, **CSS** and **JavaScript** for the front end
+- **Jest** for client‑side unit testing
+- **SendGrid** for password reset emails

+## Database
+MongoDB powers the application's persistence layer and separates data by company.

+### Page Relationships
+- **Dashboard** – Pulls overall asset counts and recent items from the company collection while reading recent activity from the global `activities` collection.
+- **Assets Page** – Creates and updates documents flagged with `asset: true` inside the company collection.
+Each asset embeds the chosen `category` and `location` names and may reference an image stored in GridFS.
+- **Categories Page** – Manages documents marked with `category: true` in the same collection.
+These categories are reused when creating assets.
+- **Locations Page** – Handles documents marked with `location: true` so assets can be assigned physical locations.
+- **Search & Dashboard Widgets** – Query the company collection for asset tags, categories and locations to provide live suggestions and summary charts.
+- **Profile/Settings** – Reads and writes the user's record in the `users` collection, including configurable settings such as the idle timeout.
+- **Activity Log** – Displays entries from the `activities` collection, each linked to a user, company and optional `asset_id`.

+### General Relationships
+- Every entry in the `users` collection includes a `company` field; that name determines which company‑specific collection the user interacts with after logging in.
+- Company collections store mixed document types distinguished by flags (`asset`, `category`, `location`).
+Assets reference categories and locations by name, simplifying queries while keeping related metadata in one place.
+- The `activities` collection acts as a cross‑company audit trail, storing the action performed, the company and any related asset identifier for display on dashboards and logs.
+## Technologies Used
+- **Python & Flask** for the web application framework
+- **MongoDB** with Flask‑PyMongo and **GridFS** for data and file storage